wipoi/GWAS-assignment/README.md

 >
 > The *FarmCPU (Fixed and random model Circulating Probability Unification)*  method is used, but *GLM* and *MLM* methods can also be used.
 >
-> Different parameters can my added, for exampl if covariates are used or if other methods than farmCPU are used.
+> Different parameters can my added, for example if covariates are used or if other methods than farmCPU are used.
 >
-> Nine new files are generated (example in output):
+> Nine new files are generated (example in output_rMVP):
 > *MVP.20221123_213323* : Report messages and steps of the GWAS.
 > *protein.FarmCPU* and *protein.FarmCPU_signals* : containg SNP information and results from the analysis.
 > *protein.FarmCPU.Circular-Manhattan*, *protein.FarmCPU.Rectangular-Manhattan* : Manhattan plots from the results.